 What is Ally?

-The Ally filter can be used to see what materials in your course are accessible or if they should be modified to improve your course accessibility score.
+The Ally filter is a Moodle feature that can be used to see what materials in your course are accessible or if they should be modified to improve your course accessibility score.
 There are several resources that can help you get started including this article if you have specific questions.